valinux/runpod-flux/README.md

 https://huggingface.co/settings/profile
 !!!!!!!!Create an access token with all privilages needed to download the files needed to run flux.!!!!!!!!!

-Once the server is running connect to port 8888 and upload install33.sh AFTER YOU ADDED WITH YOUR ACCESS TOKEN FROM HUGGINGFACE
+Once the server is running connect to port 8888 and upload install33.sh anywhere on the server and run the command: bash install33.sh AFTER YOU ADDED WITH YOUR ACCESS TOKEN FROM HUGGINGFACE TO install33.sh

 ##################
 NOW CONNECT TO PORT 3000 ON YOUR RUNPOD SERVER.